When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 This is the situation that inspired the app.

-How background play works technically
+How background play works

 Suggested Starting Setup

-SoundWhite Noise (gentle)FREE
+SoundWhite Noise FREE

 Frequency ToneOFF β€” avoids interference with speech

-Volume~10–15% β€” low enough to hear others clearly
+Volume~10–15% β€” low enough to hear clearly

 TimerNone β€” runs continuously

-Background PlayAlways activeFREE
+Background PlayAlways active FREE

-Practical tip: Start playing sound therapy 2–3 minutes before your call begins.
+Tip: Start playing sound therapy 2–3 minutes before your call begins.
 This gives your brain time to settle into the masking before you need to concentrate on conversation.
-The other participants will not hear your masking sounds β€” only you do. → How background play works

 Background play during calls, meetings, and multitasking is free.
 No signup, no trial, no subscription required.

-Try Background Play Free →
+Try Background Play Free β†’

 ✈️ Flights, Trains & Commuting

-Managing Tinnitus While Traveling
+Managing Tinnitus While Travelling

-Travel environments create a specific problem for tinnitus.
-Airplane cabin noise, train vibrations, and road hum generate sustained low-frequency sound that doesn't mask tinnitus but does increase overall auditory stress.
-Your brain processes both the engine noise and the ringing, leading to faster fatigue.
-For people who also experience hyperacusis (heightened sensitivity to everyday sounds), the combination of engine rumble and tinnitus can be especially draining.
+Airplane cabin noise, train vibrations, and road hum generate sustained low-frequency sound that doesn't mask tinnitus β€” it just adds to overall auditory stress.
+Your brain processes both engine noise and the ringing, leading to faster fatigue.

 This is the one situation where stronger masking makes sense.
 Brown noise β€” deeper and richer than white or pink β€” matches the rumble of engines and helps reduce the overall auditory load.
 The frequency tone can also be useful here, adding precision masking at your specific tinnitus pitch.